-- Secure communication channels/knowing what makes them secure - i know that not everything can be covered in 1 workshop so where should i be going to learn after this workshop i dont know where to get good information - Data (personal, public).
-Taking care of online events and the safety of participants. - How to prevent data being used by adtech - cloud storage, password security - Virus protection and how to know when my computer has a virus.
+i know that not everything can be covered in 1 workshop so where should i be going to learn after this workshop - i dont know where to get good information cloud storage, password security

+Data (personal, public).
+Taking care of online events and the safety of participants.

+How to prevent data being used by adtech

+Virus protection and how to know when my computer has a virus.

 How to protect against zoom bombing and is zoom the most ethical and secure platform to use?

 With this final threat modelling question, we wanted participants to set their own expectations and goals for the workshop, leading directly into the practical "tech support" sessions.
 Responses presented an interesting spread of intentions related to knowing ("finding out unknown unknowns"), and doing ("getting out of random websites i signed up for in the past").
 Some felt unable to comment in detail: "Probably lots, but difficult for me to answer when I don't understand fully how digital security works".
 Others articulated this as an explicit intention to seek out and build knowledge.
-"Improvement" was equated with "tracking", "identify", "knowing", "finding out", "awareness".
-One participant wanted to "identify where my data is and what it is", another to "understand as clearly and concisely as possible how my data is being used".
+"Improvement" was equated with "tracking," "identify," "knowing," "finding out," "awareness".
+One participant wanted to "identify where my data is and what it is," another to "understand as clearly and concisely as possible how my data is being used".

-Alongside information-gathering goals, we also collected some clearly defined action goals.
+Alongside fact-finding goals, we also collected some clearly defined action goals.
 Participants wanted to "secure", "change", "download", "share", "delete".
-The most common topic here was password, which perhaps seemed accessible and instuitive as a first step.
+The most common topic here was password, which perhaps seemed accessible and intuitive as a first step.
 Private messages and online tracking were also popular topics.
 The desire to "disentangle" oneself from technology was persistently alluded to, with some participants wishing to "get out of random websites", or "more effectively extract" themselves from social media.
 Interestingly, interviewees were likely to use this question as an opportunity to reflect on the different obstacles they faced with making concrete improvements.
 Their workshop experience and plans for their digital security in the future were caveated with thoughts on lack of time, motivation and other reasons for avoidance.
-These and other barriers to inclusion in cybersecurity will be addressed further in our section on reflections and limitations.
+These and other barriers to inclusion in cybersecurity will be addressed further in our section on reflections and limitations